astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 + AstarteVoyagerIngress CR;
 + CA certificate and key;

-and, assuming that your Astarte's name is `astarte` and that it is deployed within the `astarte` namespace, it can be done simply executing the following commands:
+and, assuming that the name of your Astarte is `astarte` and that it is deployed within the `astarte` namespace, it can be done simply executing the following commands:
 ```bash
 kubectl get astarte -n astarte -o yaml > astarte-backup.yaml
 kubectl get avi -n astarte -o yaml > avi-backup.yaml